 Our app is a useful tool for finding any abandoned asset in Nebraska that might belong to you.

 In case you need help with canceling your subscription to Mutual of Omaha, you can also count on us.

 DoNotPay is also known as the world’s first robot lawyer, and our comprehensive offer includes numerous other features available outside of Nebraska.

-If you want to check out other tasks we can simplify for you, open DoNotPay in a web browser and let us help you with:
+If you want to check out other tasks we can simplify for you, open DoNotPay in a and let us help you with:

 - Getting in touch with customer service reps easily

 - Locating and applying for various clinical trials

 - Tackling credit card issues